Andrew Albicy

-Andrew Albicy (born 21 March 1990) is a French professional basketball player for Herbalife Gran Canaria of the Spanish Liga ACB, and the France national team.
+Andrew Albicy (born 21 March 1990) is a French professional basketball player for Gran Canaria of the Spanish Liga ACB.
+He also represents the French national team in international competition.

 Club career

 Albicy has played with the Paris-Levallois Basket's youth team as a junior.
 He made a few appearances for the club's senior team between 2006 and 2009, before playing his first full season for the team in the 2009–10 season.
 Albicy averaged 4.5 points and 3.6 assists per game for the team while backing up starting guard Jimmal Ball.

 Albicy initially declared as an early-entry candidate for the 2010 NBA draft before withdrawing his name from consideration.

 On 31 July 2014 he signed a two-year deal with BCM Gravelines.

 After finishing his contract at Gravelines, in June 2016 Albicy signed for MoraBanc Andorra.
 This will be his first experience out of France.
 On 24 August 2017 he signed a two-year contract extension with Andorra.
 In the 2018–19 season, Albicy reached the semi-finals of the EuroCup with Andorra.

-On June 17, 2019, Albicy signed a contract with Zenit Saint Petersburg of the VTB United League.
-He parted ways with the team on July 20, 2020.
+On 17 June 2019 Albicy signed a contract with Zenit Saint Petersburg of the VTB United League.
+He parted ways with the team on 20 July 2020.
 Albicy averaged 6.6 points and 4.4 assists per game.
-On July 25, 2020, he signed with Herbalife Gran Canaria of the Spanish Liga ACB.
+On 25 July 2020 he signed with Herbalife Gran Canaria of the Spanish Liga ACB.